NavyaG-lab/Tech-writer/runbook.md

 Then select the downstream nodes that have failed due to the upstream `fx-model` failure and clear them so that when other running dependencies finish, they will run these nodes.
 In this case, clear both `databricks_load-models` and `scale-ec2-rest`.
 The resulting DAG should look like this:

 ![resulting dag](images/recovered_dag.png)

+## Removing bad data from Metapod

+If bad data has been committed to Metapod, there are some migrations that can be run to *retract* (the Datomic version of *deleting*) certain parts of a transaction, like the committed information about a dataset, attributes and more.
+The way they work is similar: send a `POST` request with an empty body to an endpoint that starts `api/migrations/retract/:kind-of-stuff-you-want-to-retract/:id`.
+The currently available things to be retracted are:

+* Attributes: via `api/migrations/retract/attribute/:attribute-id`, where `:attribute-id` is the `:attribute/id` of the attribute you want to remove.
+* Indexed attributes: via `api/migrations/retract/indexed-attribute/:indexed-attribute-id`, where `:indexed-attribute-id` is the `:indexed-attribute/id` of the indexed attribute you want to remove.
+* Committed information of a dataset: via `api/migrations/retract/committed-dataset/:dataset-id`, where `:dataset-id` is the `:dataset/id` of the dataset you want to remove.
+Note that this does not remove the dataset from the transaction, only the information committed about this dataset (path, format, partitions, etc).